jmclawson/rmd4mla/README.md

 ### Exporting to Microsoft Word

-A fourth output format is available using the `knit: rmd4mla::create_odt` parameter in the YAML header.
+A final output format is available using the `knit: rmd4mla::create_odt` parameter in the YAML header.
 This option will prepare a file in the OpenDocument `.odt` file format, which can be opened by Microsoft Word.
 The resulting file will lack running headers and page numbers, so you'll have to add these manually.
 This `.odt` file also seems strangely formed, so please open it using LibreOffice, ignoring your computer's prompt to open it in Microsoft Word.
 From LibreOffice, it can be exported as a `.docx` file.

 When working with a file called `example.Rmd`, the typical behavior of `create_odt` will be to delete nearly every file in the project folder named `example.XXX` if it has a modification date later than the R Markdown file.
 To keep all of these, instead use `create_odt_keep`.